GenkoKaradimov/SatoshisMarketplace/README.md

  5. User can create new products and mаnage products
  6. Мanage product tags and product category
  7. (TODO) User can view products by latest releases, specific tags, or categories
- 8. (TODO) User can add products to a personal "Favorites" list
+ 8. User can add products to a personal "Favorites" list
  9. (TODO) User can purchase product
  10. (TODO) User can leave reviews on purchased products
  11. (TODO) User can send messages to other user